fardog/deter/README.md

   can choose a whitelist or a blacklist, but not both:
     - `whitelist` (array) a list of CIDR strings that should be allowed through
     - `blacklist` (array) a list of CIDR strings that should be denied
-- `defaultRoute` (optional, function) a route to be processed if a request fails the whitelist/blacklist.
-If this is not provided, a 403 will be sent to a failed route.
+- `onFail` (function) a route to be processed if a request fails the whitelist/blacklist.
+It will be passed all parameters sent through the route when called on failure.
 - `lookup` (optional, function) a lookup function that gets the IP address from the request object; by default, this looks at any place the node http server might put an address (see the section on addresses for details).
 If you need